grbrr/multimapper/README.md

 ## Usage

-Create a file named `config.js` in the root directory of the project with the following content:
+Create a file named `config.js` in the src directory of the project with the following content:

 ```js
 const GOOGLE_API_KEY = 'YOUR_GOOGLE_API_KEY';